 When is the Google.org Impact Challenge on Climate Innovation?

-We will accept applications beginning on 23 June 2022 and applications will be reviewed on a rolling basis.
-The organizations selected to receive funding will be announced no earlier than November 2022.
+We will accept applications beginning on 23 June 2022 until 30 November 2022.
+Applications will be reviewed on a rolling basis.

 What will funding recipients receive?
 How big will the funding be?

 Selected organizations will receive $5M in funding and Google and its partners will provide customized support to help bring projects to life.

 What if I still have questions after reading the FAQs?

 The Challenge is open to any not-for-profit charity, other not-for-profit organization, public or private academic or research institution, or for-profit social enterprise company with a project that has an explicit charitable purpose.
 Your organization must have a registered office in your country of residence.
 Organizations located in Crimea, Cuba, Iran, North Korea, Russia, the so-called Donetsk People's Republic (DNR) and Luhansk People's Republic (LNR), or Syria and projects in those countries are not eligible to apply.
 Unfortunately, individuals without organizational affiliation are ineligible.

 Can we apply if we’re a for-profit business with a social impact?

 For-profit businesses that are registered or formed under the laws of one of the eligible countries may apply if their suggested project has an explicit charitable purpose and they are willing to open source any IP created (or distributed) with the funding.

 Can my organization submit a joint application with another organization?